 • up to 1 liter of free liquid;

-Energy restrictions of the diet - up to 1800 kcal per day.
-An approximate daily list of products looks like this: prune compote (100ml) and porridge in milk, cottage cheese (50g) with sour cream (10g), an omelet of 2 eggs (without yolks) and tea with milk (100ml), apple with carrots (grated) , rosehip broth or fruit juice (100ml), apple pancakes, vegetable broth with breadcrumbs (150ml), boiled fish or chicken fillet (50g), apple jelly, yogurt or tea (100ml), grated carrots or beets ( 100g), prune puree (100g), boiled cauliflower(100g).
+Energy restrictions of the diet – up to 1800 kcal per day.
+An approximate daily list of products looks like this: prune compote (100ml) and porridge with milk, cottage cheese (50g) with sour cream (10g), omelet of 2 eggs (without yolks) and tea with milk (100ml), apple with carrots (grated) , rosehip decoction or fruit juice (100ml), apple fritters, vegetable broth with breadcrumbs (150ml), boiled fish or chicken fillet (50g), apple jelly, curdled milk or tea (100ml), grated carrots or beets ( 100g), prune puree (100g), boiled cauliflower(100g).

-Diet number 3 is prescribed at 4 weeks.
-Food can not only be chopped, but served in chunks.
-All dishes are divided into 5 receptions.
-Characteristics of the diet during scarring:
+Diet No. 3 is prescribed at week 4.
+Food can not only be chopped, but served in pieces.
+All dishes are divided into 5 meals.
+Diet characteristics during the scarring period:

 • 70g fat;